 In the coming weeks, we will closely monitor the first round of the French presidential elections as well as both ECB and BoJ meetings on April 27th.

 - The US cyclical expansion, the economic recovery in Europe, the global inflation momentum and a soft landing in China are all supportive for equities in a rising rates context.
 Both growth and inflation data have surprised on the upside, leading to higher nominal growth, which is ultimately supportive for corporate profits.

 - Central banks’ actions are decoupling but their tone has turned less dovish:

-- The ECB has extended its stimulus programme until December 2017, standing ready to increase the programme in terms of size and/or duration “if the outlook becomes less favourable or if financial conditions become inconsistent with further progress towards a sustained adjustment in the path of inflation”.
+- The ECB has started the new downsized stimulus programme until December 2017, standing ready to increase the programme in terms of size and/or duration “if the outlook becomes less favourable or if financial conditions become inconsistent with further progress towards a sustained adjustment in the path of inflation”.

 - Equities have an attractive relative valuation compared to credit, and their expected return should be boosted by the end of the earnings recession in the US and Europe.